 You might already make an effort to choose organic foods and use natural skincare products, but have you thought about what's in your toothpaste?
-It may surprise you how few familiar ingredients there are in well-known name brands.
-Making the switch to natural toothpaste can help you avoid those unpronounceable and often unnecessary chemicals and additives.
+Making the switch to natural toothpaste can help you avoid unnecessary chemicals and additives.
 And knowing exactly what you're putting into your mouth (and body) can contribute to your peace of mind!

-We took a deep dive into the world of natural toothpaste and found many things to like.
-Our number one pick?
-Tom's of Maine Natural Wicked Fresh Fluoride Toothpaste.
+We dove into the world of natural toothpaste and found many things to like.
+Our favorite is Tom's of Maine Natural Wicked Fresh Fluoride Toothpaste.
 This toothpaste contains cavity-fighting fluoride, essential oils, and mild natural abrasives like calcium carbonate (limestone) and hydrated silica to buff out stains, freshen breath, and promote healthy teeth.
-Check out the rest of our picks below, and read our buying guide for plenty of tips for choosing a natural toothpaste!
+Check out the rest of our picks below, and read our buying guide and extra tips from dental hygienist Jaeyoung Yoo for choosing a natural toothpaste!

 Tom's of Maine